 2019 is a year of data.
 And, everyone has been predicting it.
 With the growth of AI and machine learning, with the focus on data privacy, 2019 is going to be an exciting year for social media.
 Here are some of our predictions for how social media will shape over the coming year.

-With the rise of social commerce, it was only matter of time that social media was used as a tool for product discovery.
-A report from KPCB showed that 55% people bought a product online after seeing it on social media.
-With the increased need for personalization and better targeting options being presented by all social media platforms, marketers will be able to reach out to their intended audience with the right product.
+With the rise of social commerce, it was only a matter of time that social media would be used as a tool for product discovery.
+A report from KPCB showed that 55% of people bought a product online after seeing it on social media.
+With the increased need for personalization, and better targeting options being presented by all social media platforms, marketers will be able to reach out to their intended audience with the right product.

-Using influencers who have increased their followers through inorganic methods has been a trend that was ruling the social media market for the last few years.
+Using influencers who have increased their followers through inorganic methods was a trend ruling the social media market for the last few years.
 With companies like Unilever taking a stand against the use of such influencers in their marketing campaign, we will see more and more marketers identifying the true micro-influencers who actually make a difference to their brand.
-With social platforms also taking on a war against bots, we will see a whole of ‘influencers’ being weeded out from marketing campaigns.
+With social platforms also taking on a war against bots, we will see a whole lot of ‘influencers’ being weeded out from marketing campaigns.

-With micro-influencers getting their due, we will also continue seeing user generated content getting a push from all social platforms.
+With micro-influencers getting their due, we will also continue seeing user-generated content getting a push from all social platforms.
 This would also help the platforms maintain their engagement rate.
-It does, however, put a pressure on brands to create stories that can drive UGC for their own brands.
+It does, however, put pressure on brands to create stories that can drive UGC for their own brands.